MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

 ## Migrating from AWS IAM to Azure RBAC

-If the web application on AWS utilizes an [AWS Identity and Access Management (IAM)][aws-iam] role for accessing managed services, the role needs to be assigned to [EKS][aws-eks] pods to grant access to AWS resources such as [Amazon Simple Storage Service (S3)][aws-s3].
-In contrast, Azure implements [role-based access control (RBAC)][azure-rbac] differently from AWS.
+If the web application on AWS uses an [AWS Identity and Access Management (IAM)][aws-iam] role for accessing managed services, you need to assign the role to the [EKS][aws-eks] pods to grant access to AWS resources.
+In contrast, Azure implements [role-based access control (RBAC)][azure-rbac] differently than AWS.
 In Azure, you can assign a [role][azure-role-assignment] to users, groups, service principals, or managed identities at a specific scope: management group, subscription, resource group, or resource.
 This allows you to grant specific permissions to the workload identity on a Microsoft Entra protected resource.

-To achieve this, follow these steps:
+You can configure Azure RBAC using the following steps:

-- Create a [user-assigned managed identity][azure-user-assigned-managed-identity] [Kubernetes service account][kubernetes-sa] for the workload.
+1. Create a [user-assigned managed identity][azure-user-assigned-managed-identity] and [Kubernetes service account][kubernetes-sa] for the workload.
-- Assign the necessary [roles][azure-role-assignment] to the managed identity to let the AKS-hosted workload access the required Microsoft Entra protected resources.
+1. Assign the necessary [roles][azure-role-assignment] to the managed identity to let the AKS-hosted workload access the required Microsoft Entra protected resources.
-- Enable the OpenID Connect issuer and Microsoft Entra Workload ID on your AKS cluster.
-For detailed instructions, refer to [Deploy and configure workload identity on an Azure Kubernetes Service (AKS) cluster][aks-oidc]
+1. Enable the OpenID Connect (OIDC) issuer and Microsoft Entra Workload ID on your AKS cluster.
+For detailed instructions, see [Deploy and configure workload identity on an Azure Kubernetes Service (AKS) cluster][aks-oidc]
-- Create a token federation for the managed identity with the [Kubernetes service account][kubernetes-sa] used by the workload on AKS.
+1. Create a token federation for the managed identity with the [Kubernetes service account][kubernetes-sa] used by the workload on AKS.

 [Microsoft Entra Workload ID][entra] uses [Service Account Token Volume Projection][token-projection], specifically a service account, to enable pods to use a Kubernetes identity.
-A Kubernetes token is issued and [OIDC federation][oidc-federation] enables Kubernetes applications to access Azure resources securely with Microsoft Entra ID, based on annotated service accounts.
+A Kubernetes token is issued and [OIDC federation][oidc-federation] enables Kubernetes applications to securely access Azure resources with Microsoft Entra ID based on annotated service accounts.

-Microsoft Entra Workload ID works particularly well with the [Azure Identity client libraries][identity-libraries] or the [Microsoft Authentication Library][msal], along with [application registration][app-registration].
+Microsoft Entra Workload ID works well with the [Azure Identity client libraries][identity-libraries] or the [Microsoft Authentication Library][msal], along with [application registration][app-registration].
 These libraries enable your workload to authenticate seamlessly and access Azure cloud resources.
 For more information, see [Use Microsoft Entra Workload ID with Azure Kubernetes Service (AKS)][aks-workload-id].

 ## Next steps